cf73/ces2021/content/collections/pages/apply.md

         content:
           -
             type: text
-            text: 'We have spots available in our Preschool Program for the 2022-23 school year!
+            text: 'We are now accepting applications for the 2023-24 school year!
 Read below to learn how to apply.'
     type: text
     enabled: true
   -